ikomers/HTML-Editor/README.md

 # HTML-Editor
-There i try to create my first HTML Editor, by JavaRush tasks
+There I try to create my first HTML Editor, by JavaRush tasks